Pancetta Ciabatta Dressing

 Typically, I make an herb stuffing with our Thanksgiving turkey each year.
-It’s based off of my Grandma Bea’s recipe with my mom’s tweaks.
+It’s based on my Grandma Bea’s recipe with my mom’s tweaks.
 But I wasn’t going to stuff it into the precooked honey-baked turkey we received for the holidays.

 This dressing starts with day-old ciabatta bread, which I sliced into cubes.
 The flavor and moisture come from butter, mushrooms, diced veggies, rosemary, and pancetta.
 You may know the picky hubby avoids mushrooms like the plague, but obviously, he didn’t catch on to their inclusion as he ate his fair share of this terrific ciabatta dressing!